andrewmilligan/slant/slant/portfolio/projects/data.markdown

 In an increasingly data-driven world, vast amounts of information are at our fingertips&mdash;but that information is only as good as our ability to interpret it.
-When dealing with complex data sets, and even sometimes with seemingly simple data sets, the the task of extracting a clear and concise story from the data can be immense.
+When dealing with complex data sets, and even sometimes with seemingly simple data sets, the task of extracting a clear and concise story from the data can be immense.
 Often, expecting a reader to spend time and effort to understand the complexities and nuances of a dataset is unrealistic, and, when faced with such a task, the reader will simply move on.
 This is especially true in data-driven stories that attempt to reach the general public